November 30

 "I see life as a roadside inn where I have to stay until the coach from the abyss pulls up.
 I don't know where it will take me, because I don't know anything.
 I could see this inn as a prison, for I am compelled to wait in it; I could see it as a social centre, for it is here that I meet others.
 But I am neither impatient nor common.
 I leave who will to stay shut up in their rooms, sprawled out on beds where they sleeplessly wait, and I leave who will to chat in the parlours, from where their songs and voices conveniently drift out here to me.
 I am sitting at the door, feasting my eyes and ears on the colours and sounds of the landscape, and I softly sing - for myself alone - wispy songs I compose while waiting."

 The Zero Positive incarnate!
-As is this:
+As are these:

 "The way I see it, plagues, storms and wars are products of the same blind force, sometimes operating through unconscious microbes, sometimes through unconscious waters and thunderbolts, and sometimes through unconscious men... such is the world - a dunghill of instinctive forces that nevertheless shines in the sun with pale shades of light and dark gold."